Saml1211/mcp-config-watcher/docs/overview.md

 1. **File Watcher**: Monitors the MCP settings file for changes
 2. **Parser**: Extracts server and tool information from the settings
+3. **Tool Discovery**: Identifies available tools from MCP servers using JSON-RPC and other techniques
-3. **Markdown Generator**: Creates and updates the documentation
+4. **Markdown Generator**: Creates and updates the documentation
-4. **Service Manager**: Coordinates the components and handles events
+5. **Service Manager**: Coordinates the components and handles events

 ## Technology Stack